 There are several key signs to look out for that suggest your house is ready for restumping.

-One of the more extreme signs is if you your floors start to feel as though they are on a slope.
+One of the more extreme signs is if your floors start to feel as though they are on a slope.

 Try dropping a marble and seeing if it rolls one way – this is a sign that shifting stumps have caused your house to sag.
 You may feel the sloping floor beneath your feet as you walk.

-Am eye test can reveal damage.
+An eye test can reveal damage.
 Though you may not be a trained inspector, even a layperson can see issues such as cracks, holes, mould and various other forms of visible damage.

 Presence of moisture